 The other day, I was sitting at my kitchen table when I heard the most awful howling sound.
 Before I could even jump from my chair, my beagle, Sadie, was running towards me with a look of terror on her face.
 My beagle rarely howls, so I knew something was wrong.
 After spending a few minutes comforting her, I went into the living room to see if I could figure out what had spooked the poor pup.
 Well, it didn't take me long to notice that the lamp was no longer working due to a chewed-up cord.
 Unfortunately, Sadie had learned a valuable yet shocking lesson!

-After examining Sadie's mouth I called her veterinarian to ask if there was anything in particular I should do or look for.
+After examining Sadie's mouth, I called her veterinarian to ask if there was anything, in particular, I should do or look for.
 After all, I had never dealt with an electrocuted dog before.
 The vet told me to look for signs of swelling and to ice the area that was shocked.
-She also told me to keep an eye on her for the next few hours to make sure that she didn't act strange or disoriented.
+She also told me to keep an eye on Sadie for the next few hours to make sure that she didn't act strange or disoriented.

 Perform CPR if Necessary

 Electricity can cause an abnormal heartbeat.
 This is because the electric current disrupts the heart's normal electrical impulses.
 If your pet collapses and has stopped breathing, you will need to perform CPR as soon as possible.